fatiherikli/tabularize.py/README.md

     for name, surname in tabular:
         print name, surname # disco

-And also you can parse the doctstring of object with `from_docstring`
+And also you can parse the doctstring of any object with `from_docstring`

     class MyClass(object):
         """